Hi, I’m a personal finance expert who loves to help you out! I’ll answer your question within a business day. Pinky swear.

 Similar to some BNPL providers, both cards work on a ‘no use, no pay’ basis.
 That means, each month cardholders don’t use their card, they will pay no monthly fee – as long as their balance is also at zero.

-Another standout feature on these new interest free credit cards is their lack of foreign currency fees.
-Unlike most other credit cards, both the StraightUp card and the Neo card do not charge a fee on transactions made in a foreign currency, helping cardholders save money when travelling overseas or shopping online with international retailers.
+Another standout feature is waived foreign currency fees.
+Both the StraightUp card and the Neo card don’t charge a fee on transactions made in a foreign currency, helping cardholders save money when travelling overseas or shopping online with international retailers.

 To determine whether or not these two interest free credit cards are as good as they sound, we need to look at who they might work well for.
 Yes, they are aimed at the younger market who tend towards BNPL, but that doesn’t mean they will suit the needs of every user – both within that market and out of it.